 Miss Gloria researched what the kids could make, but most of the drinks she found on Pinterest were alcoholic.
 Probably not good for our kids.
 So I think she came up with her own–it was a scoop of sherbet, some fruit juice, and some 7 UP.
 I think we had the recipe up so kids could follow along.
 This table we had partially supervised so kids weren’t making messes, but Miss Gloria wanted the kids to make the potion, that way it was like they were actually “learning” something from the class.

 Care of Magical Creatures

-I am not sure where Miss Gloria got the pattern for this or if she made it up herself, but she did an awesome job cutting out all the cardboard and faux fur for the cover, the red and white felt for the mouth, and the ribbon for the book hinges.
+I believe Miss Gloria got the original design here, and she did an awesome job cutting out all the cardboard and faux fur for the cover, the red and white felt for the mouth, and the ribbon for the book hinges.
 All the kids really had to do was glue it all together, and she was right there to help them.

 Miss Gloria found some really small pots that kids could paint and take home, I think we also had this one partially supervised so that kids didn’t make a huge mess.

 That’s it!
 Pretty simple and loads of fun.

 All blog entries are for educational or personal use.
 PLEASE credit the original author if reblogging or posting ideas originally found on this site.
 LEGO® is a trademark of the LEGO Group of companies which does not sponsor, authorize or endorse this site.